Skip to Content

 Wildlife in California: Species

-The terrestrial mammal fauna of California includes about 160 species, with rodents making up more than half of this total.
-Roughly 30 mammal species are restricted to the desert regions of the state and thus are not considered part of the Mediterranean-climate region fauna
+California boasts a terrestrial mammal fauna comprising approximately 160 species, with rodents constituting over half of this diverse total.
+Around 30 mammal species are exclusive to the desert regions of the state, categorically distinct from the fauna of the Mediterranean-climate region.

 santa cruz